 - 7.1 The Council has appointed Link Asset Services as treasury advisor to the Council and part of their service is to assist the Council to formulate a view on interest rates.
 Link's current interest rate forecast is provided at [Appendix 3].
-Link's expectation for Bank Rate, for each financial year ending March, are: - 2023/ 2024 4.00% - 2024/ 2025 3.00% - 2025/ 2026 2.50% - 7.2 The forecast may be overly optimistic (downside risks) dependent on: - Labour and supply shortages prove more enduring and disruptive and depress economic activity (accepting that in the near-term this is also an upside risk to inflation and, thus, rising gilt yields). - Bank of England acts too quickly, or too far, over the next year years to raise Bank Rate and causes UK economic growth, and increases in inflation, to be weaker than currently anticipated. - UK / EU trade arrangements if there was a major impact on trade flows and financial services due to complications or lack of cooperation in sorting out significant remaining issues. - Geopolitical risk, for example in Ukraine/Russia, China/Taiwan/US, Iran, North Korea and Middle Eastern countries, which could lead to increasing safe-haven flows. - 7.3 The forecast may be overly pessimistic (upside risk) dependent on: - The Bank of England is too slow in its pace and strength of increases in Bank Rate and, therefore, allows inflationary pressures to build up too strongly and for a longer period within the UK economy, which then necessitates Bank Rate staying higher for longer than we currently project or even necessitates a further series of increases in Bank Rate. - The Government acts too quickly to cut taxes and/or increases expenditure in light of the cost-of-living squeeze. - The pound weakens because of a lack of confidence in the UK Government's fiscal policies, resulting in investors pricing in a risk premium for holding UK sovereign debt.
+Link's expectation for Bank Rate, for each financial year ending March, are: - 2024/2025 4.00% - 2025/2026 3.00% - 2026/2027 3.00% - 7.2 The forecast may be overly optimistic (downside risks) dependent on: - Labour and supply shortages prove more enduring and disruptive and depress economic activity (accepting that in the near-term this is also an upside risk to inflation and, thus, could keep gilt yields high for longer). - The Bank of England has increased Bank Rate too fast and too far over recent months, and subsequently brings about a deeper and longer UK recession than we currently anticipate. - UK / EU trade arrangements if there was a major impact on trade flows and financial services due to complications or lack of co-operation in sorting out significant remaining issues. - Geopolitical risks, for example in Ukraine/Russia, the Middle East, China/Taiwan/US, Iran and North Korea, which could lead to increasing safe-haven flows. - 7.3 The forecast may be overly pessimistic (upside risk) dependent on: - The Bank of England despite the recent tightening to 5.25%, proves too timid in its pace and strength of increases in Bank Rate and, therefore, allows inflationary pressures to remain elevated for a longer period within the UK economy, which then necessitates Bank Rate staying higher for longer than we currently project.

-- Longer term US treasury yields rise strongly and pull gilt yields up higher than currently forecast. - Projected gilt issuance, inclusive of natural maturities and QT, could be too much for the markets to comfortably digest without higher yields consequently. - 7.4 Link's more detailed view of the current economic background is included at [Appendix 4].
+- The Pound weakens because of a lack of confidence in the UK Government's pre-election fiscal policies, resulting in investors pricing in a risk premium for holding UK sovereign debt. - Longer-term US treasury yields rise strongly if inflation remains more stubborn there than the market currently anticipates, consequently pulling gilt yields up higher.
+(We saw some movements of this type through October although generally reversed in the last week or so). - Projected gilt issuance, inclusive of natural maturities and QT, could be too much for the markets to comfortably digest without higher yields compensating. - 7.4 Link's more detailed view of the current economic background is included at [Appendix 4].